Mellis railway station: History

 Before the First World War there were six trains per day; this continued until closure.
 Generally the Eye branch had four return services a day connecting with main line trains.

 In 1923 the London and North Eastern Railway took over operation of the station.
 At this time a shunting horse was based at the station to shunt the goods yard and prepare goods trains for the Eye branch.

 Passenger services on the Eye branch ceased on 2 February 1931.

 In 1948, following nationalisation, the station and its services became part of the Eastern Region of British Railways.

 Closure

 In July 1964 the Eye Branch was closed, and the station goods yard followed in December.
 During 1965 most of the track on the Eye Branch was lifted; some track work that remained on the down (western) side was removed in 1969.

 Passenger services were withdrawn on 7 November 1966, although the station building itself was not demolished until 1975.

 During the mid-1980s the line was electrified and re-signalled with electric services to Norwich operating from June 1986.
 The signal box, built in 1883 to replace an earlier structure, and the remains of the platforms were demolished soon after.

-Little remains of the station today, as of 2020 the most notable remains in the area are the former maltings (now a furniture shop), Robinsons mill (now apartments) and the foundations of Savll's corn mill on the north side of the crossing.
+Little remains of the station today, as of 2020 the most notable remains in the area are the former maltings (now a furniture shop), Robinson's mill (now apartments) and the foundations of Savill's corn mill on the north side of the crossing.